v1k45/v1k45.github.io/content/modern-django-part-2.md

 This is the second part of the tutorial series on how to create a "Modern" web application or SPA using Django and React.js

 In this part, we'll setup redux and react router in our note taking application.
-And later connect this frontend to a API backend.
+And later connect this frontend to an API backend.

 The code for this repository is hosted on my github, [v1k45/ponynote](https://github.com/v1k45/ponynote).
-You can checkout `part-2` branch to all the changes done till the end of this part.
+You can checkout `part-2` branch to see all the changes done till the end of this part.

 ### What is react router?

 [React-router-dom](https://reacttraining.com/react-router/web) is a library which is used for in-application routing in react applications.
 Using it you can mount components on urls of your choice.

-We'll first create router for our application with relevant routes.
-Since this is a basic note-taking application, just one component/route should suffice but we'll still create few other components and routes for demonstration.
+We'll first create a router for our application with relevant routes.
+Since this is a basic note-taking application, just one component/route should suffice but we'll still create a few other components and routes for demonstration.

 #### Setup react-router-dom